random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 ## Intro

-This guide is created on a basis of [Angular 2 - Quickstart](https://angular.io/docs/ts/latest/quickstart.html#) You can refer to the **Angular2 - Quickstart** guide to check exact contents of application and configuration files.
+This guide is created on a basis of [Angular 2 - Quickstart](https://angular.io/docs/ts/latest/quickstart.html#).
+You can refer to the **Angular2 - Quickstart** guide to check exact contents of application and configuration files.

-I was using following versions
+In this guide I'm using following versions:
 ```
 λ node -v
 v5.1.0